Filzmoos, Austria: Family Ski Guide

 Planning Your Trip

-By four o'clock, Filzmoos settles into a quiet that feels earned rather than empty.
-Children emerge from ski school flushed and hungry.
-The village centre, a few hundred metres of cleared paths between traditional buildings, is where families drift toward hot chocolate and Kaiserschmarrn, the shredded pancake with plum compote that functions as both snack and religion in this part of Austria.
-Après-ski in the conventional loud-music sense barely exists here.
-Salzburg makes a feasible day trip at 80km, but most families find they don't bother.
+The village centre, a few hundred metres of cleared paths between traditional buildings, is where families drift toward hot chocolate and Kaiserschmarrn the shredded pancake with plum compote that functions as both snack and religion in this part of Austria.
+Après-ski in the conventional loud-music sense barely exists here, and that is the point.

 When to Go